zuplo/docs/docs/articles/source-control-setup-bitbucket.md

 title: "Source Control: Setup BitBucket"
 ---

+## BitBucket.org

+If you are using the SaaS Bitbucket hosted at bitbucket.org, all you need to do is have Zuplo support (support@zuplo.com) enable BitBucket on your account.

+You will need to provide support with your BitBucket Workspace ID.
+This value can be found on your Workspace Settings page.

+## Self-Hosted BitBucket

-In order to setup source control for BitBucket, you will need to [setup a custom BitBucket OAuth App](https://support.atlassian.com/bitbucket-cloud/docs/integrate-another-application-through-oauth/) and then provide Zuplo support with the following values:
+In order to setup source control for self-hosted BitBucket, you will need to [setup a custom BitBucket OAuth App](https://support.atlassian.com/bitbucket-cloud/docs/integrate-another-application-through-oauth/) and then provide Zuplo support with the following values: